Strategy Setup

 <figure><img src="/files/TvTMsuKL4aYNQRXCUKvL" alt=""><figcaption></figcaption></figure>

-The first option when a new strategy is created is to select if that strategy is active or not.
+The first option when a new strategy is created is whether the strategy is active.
 An active strategy will be managed by the automation platform.
-An inactive strategy will not.&#x20;
+An inactive strategy will not.

 <figure><img src="/files/RSrYWA432wVvxQfi3Ot6" alt=""><figcaption></figcaption></figure>

-After the strategy is named, you can select which brokerage account you want the strategy to be automated in.&#x20;
+After naming the strategy, you can select which brokerage account you want it automated in.

-Like a backtest on the platform, you can chose to apply an existing tag or add a new tag to the strategy.&#x20;
+Like a backtest on the platform, you can choose to apply an existing tag or add a new tag to the strategy.

 ## Funds & Allocations